 Table 1 illustrates our earlier results.
-BOT concessions are preferred if project characteristics can be transferred at the end of the concession period ($\lambda^{\text{st}} < \lambda^{\text{snt}}$) and if governments lack ex-ante information but is able to organize fairly competitive auctions $(\lambda{\infty}^{\text{ant}} < \lambda^{\text{snt}})$.
-BOT concessions are never preferred if the auction is not competitive and includes only one bidder $(\lambda_1^{\text{ant}} = \infty)$.
+BOT concessions are preferred if project characteristics can be transferred at the end of the concession period ($\lambda^{\rm st} < \lambda^{\rm snt}$) and if governments lack ex-ante information but is able to organize fairly competitive auctions ($\lambda^{\rm ant}{\infty} < \lambda^{\rm snt}$).
+BOT concessions are never preferred if the auction is not competitive and includes only one bidder ($\lambda^{\rm ant}1 = \infty$).
 This is because the unique bidder has an incentive to bid the longest possible concession period as she were the least efficient concession candidate.
 A public manager with an uncertain cost parameter yields a higher welfare.
 By contrast, when concession candidates have no ex-ante information, they offer shorter concession periods because they all bid the concession period at which they can expect to break even.

 By quantifying our previous results Table 1 also provides new insights on the tradeoff at hand.
-First, under ex-ante asymmetric information and competitive auctions, the theoretical shadow cost of public funds falls to zero for high cost uncertainty ($\lambda{\infty}^{\text{ant}} = 0$ for large enough intervals $[0, \overline{\beta}]$) so that BOT concessions are always optimal.
+First, under ex-ante asymmetric information and competitive auctions, the theoretical shadow cost of public funds falls to zero for high cost uncertainty ($\lambda{\infty}^{\rm ant} = 0$ for large enough intervals $[0, \overline{\beta}]$) so that BOT concessions are always optimal.
 The government indeed benefits from a strong sampling effect in the concession auctions because it can select the best concession holders amongst an infinite set of candidates whereas it is not able to do so under public management.
 Second, under ex-ante symmetric information and cost transferability, BOT concessions are more often preferred when the share of investment costs falls (λ^{st} increases with K).
 This is because less costly projects imply shorter concession periods and faster transfers of cost characteristics and information.
 The social cost of too high prices during a short concession period is much smaller than the social cost of the permanent rents accrued to the publicly managed firm.
-Third, although as predicted above, BOT concessions are more often preferred under revenue auctions $(\lambda^{\text{rev}} < \lambda^{\text{snt}})^{18}$, the gain of revenue auctions is tiny and is very likely to vanish when the additional cost of monitoring the revenue flows in concessions is taken into account.
+Third, although as predicted above, BOT concessions are more often preferred under revenue auctions $(\lambda^{\rm rev} < \lambda^{\rm snt})$, 22 the gain of revenue auctions is tiny and is very likely to vanish when the additional cost of monitoring the revenue flows in concessions is taken into account.
 The flexibility in concession periods to guarantee of a fixed amount of revenues does not significantly influence the decision to implement a BOT concession.
 Finally, more risky projects are more likely to be granted a BOT concession.
 Indeed, all theoretical values fall with larger cost uncertainty (larger intervals $[0, \overline{\beta}]$).
-This is because a larger cost uncertainty strengthens information asymmetries between governments and public firms'
+This is because a larger cost uncertainty strengthens information asymmetries between governments and public firms' managers.
+The latter then have a larger scope to inflate their cost reports and capture information rents.

-18Those thresholds are equal only because of the 2-digit rounding.
+22Those thresholds are equal only because of the 2-digit rounding.